Clever/clever-cli/README.md

 What you want to do with that endpoint.
 Valid options are list, which returns all the results.

-### Query
+### Action options

-A string that modifies the request to Clever.
-Meaning varies based on `action`.
+A set of optional command line flags that modify the request to the Clever API.
-For `list`, it is a JSON-string that will be sent as a `where` query.
+Varies based on action type.

+#### List

+  - where="": a JSON-stringified where query parameter